 Applicable to most companies of any size that sell directly to final consumers

 More information about the different variants, eligibility and easy guidelines on how to get started can be found under Get Certified!
 Chain of Custody guidelines.

-Find a list of certification bodies around the world accredited to carry out assessments against the Chain of Custody Standard on Accreditation Services International’s website.
+Find a list of certification bodies around the world accredited to carry out assessments against the Chain of Custody Standard on Assurance Services International’s website.